axelsolhall/BasedNews/README.md

 - Analyze and display bias and geographic coverage.
 - Provide a clean UI to explore events, sources, and bias changes.

+## Core Idea
+Backend data science:
+- Collect news from many outlets and countries.
+- Match articles about the same event across outlets.
+- Use LLM pairwise comparisons to position outlets on a left/right (liberal/conservative) axis.
+- Prioritize comparisons that reduce uncertainty (information gain) to minimize LLM calls.
+- Assign each outlet an (x, y) position on a political plane.

+Frontend product:
+- Landing page centers on a world map.
+- The map highlights one event covered by enough countries to be meaningful.
+- Each country is colored by the mean bias score of outlets that covered that event.
+- A deeper navigation area supports search, filtering, and bias exploration.
+- A developer panel shows ingestion health and matching diagnostics.

+Developer panel (priority):
+- Ingestion: per-country per-outlet article counts by day (last 7 days).
+- Matching: show which events are matched across outlets and countries.

 ## MVP Scope (Scandinavia)
 - Countries: Norway, Sweden, Denmark.
 - Sources: top 5 outlets per country (curated list stored in `data/outlets.json`).